snail-unamur/fuzze-evaluation/README.md

 To make mutants of a tour, several scripts are available in the `scripts` directory.
 Each script is a stub for the main flow tour using each strategy of the tool.

-After the mutants are generated, simply run odoo using the config file `odoo_config.cfg` and add the argument `--test-tags fuzze` to run the tests.
+After the mutants are generated, simply run odoo using the config file `odoo_config.cfg` (made using the template) and add the argument `--test-tags fuzze` to run the tests.